vivianzzzzz/ZhangXiaGupta_ENV797_TSA_FinalProject/README.md

 ## Overview
 For our final project we worked on Forecasting Bitcoin Returns.
 We aim to predict the daily returns of Bitcoin using time series analysis and using external regressors such as Crude Oil Prices and impact from the onset of COVID.
 We used the ARIMA, ETS, TBATS, and Neural Network models to forecast the daily returns of Bitcoin.
 The data used in this project is the daily Bitcoin price data from 2017-01-01 to 2024-04-08.
-The evaluation metric we will use is the Root Mean Squared Error (RMSE).
-The model with the lowest RMSE will be considered the best model.
-We will also use the models to forecast the daily returns of Bitcoin for the next 30 days.
+The evaluation metric we have used is the Root Mean Squared Error (RMSE).
+The model with the lowest RMSE was considered the best model.
+The best model will be used to forecast the daily returns of Bitcoin for the next 30 days.

 ## Data
 The `Data` directory contains two datasets: